 As a member of our plan, you can choose to receive care from out-of-network providers.
 However, please note providers that do not contract with us are under no obligation to treat you, except in emergency situations.
 Our plan will cover services from either network or out-of-network providers, as long as the services are covered benefits and are medically necessary.
 However, if you use an out-of-network provider, your share of the costs for your covered services may be higher.
-For more information about which benefits are covered out-of-network, and the share of costs you will pay for out-of-network providers, see the benefits chart in Chapter 4 (Medical Benefits Chart (what is covered and what you pay)).
 Here are other important things to know about using out-of-network providers:

-□ You can get your care from an out-of-network provider, however, in most cases that provider must be eligible to participate in Medicare.
+- □ You can get your care from an out-of-network provider, however, in most cases that provider must be eligible to participate in Medicare.
 Except for emergency care, we cannot pay a provider who has opted out of or been excluded or precluded from the Medicare Program.
 If you receive care from a provider who is not eligible to participate in Medicare, you will be responsible for the full cost of the services you receive.
-Check with your provider before receiving services to confirm that they are eligible to participate in Medicare. □ When you obtain services out-of-network within the United States, we will pay for covered services using Original Medicare rules.
+Check with your provider before receiving services to confirm that they are eligible to participate in Medicare. - When you obtain services out-of-network within the United States, we will pay for covered services using Original Medicare rules.
 Under Original Medicare, providers can choose whether to accept Medicare assignment.
 Assignment means that the doctor, provider, or supplier has signed an agreement with Medicare to accept the Medicare-approved amount as full payment for covered services.
 Most doctors, providers, and suppliers accept assignment, but you should always check to make sure.
 You may also want to find out how much you have to pay for each service or supply before you get it.
 To determine whether non-network doctors or suppliers accept assignment (participate in Medicare), contact Medicare (See Chapter 2, Section 2 of this Evidence of Coverage).